victordeman/Marketing-insight-dashboard/README.md

 This project simulates a B2B email marketing campaign for DHL’s CSI unit, including audience segmentation, email generation, LinkedIn scheduling, and analytics.
+If you have trouble implementing of deploying the code, mail me.
+Afterwards, buy me a drink
 1. Install dependencies:
 2. Run segmentation:
 3. Generate emails: